-The Ottawa native was the head coach of the Binghamton Senators, Ottawa's AHL affiliate, where he posted a record of 153-120-31 in 304 regular season games from 2012-13 to 2015-16.
-Richardson made his NHL coaching debut with the Senators during the 2008-09 season, working as an assistant coach in the nation's capital until the end of the 2011-12 season.
+Now 49, Richardson was the Head Coach of the Binghamton Senators, Ottawa's AHL affiliate, where he posted a record of 153-120-31 in 304 regular season games from 2012 to 2016.
+He made his NHL coaching debut with the Senators during the 2008-09 season as an assistant coach before leaving at the end of the 2011-12 season.